FM Ruszt magnetyczny do leja fi 200 dwupoziomowy / N52

 Disadvantages of neodymium magnets:

-- Possible danger to health from tiny fragments of magnets are risky, if swallowed, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these devices can be problematic in medical diagnosis after entering the body.
+- Potential hazard to health from tiny fragments of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+It's also worth noting that tiny parts of these devices can be problematic in medical diagnosis after entering the body.

 Do not attempt to drill into neodymium magnets.
 Mechanical processing is also not recommended.
 If the magnet is crushed into fine powder or dust, it becomes highly flammable.